-We will always have questions, but in the two foundational statements of faith – the Apostles’ Creed used at baptism, and the Nicene Creed used at communion – we join Christians throughout the ages in affirming our faith in the one God who created us, redeemed us, and sanctifies us.
+We will always have questions, but in the two foundational statements of faith – the Apostles’ Creed used at baptism, and the Nicene Creed used at communion – we join Christians throughout the ages, around the world and across denominations in affirming our faith in the one God who created us, redeemed us, and sanctifies us using these two creeds.

 To read the creeds, go here.

-Organized as Saint John’s Mission of Saint John’s Cathedral – first service in Kent School, South University Blvd. and East Hampden Avenue, Sunday, March 16, 1952, the Very Reverend Paul Roberts, Dean, Saint John’s Cathedral, officiating, assisted by the Reverend Gerrit S. Barnes, Deacon.
+Organized as Saint John’s Mission of Saint John’s Episcopal Cathedral in downtown Denver – our first service was held in Kent School, South University Blvd. and East Hampden Avenue, Sunday, March 16, 1952, the Very Reverend Paul Roberts, Dean, Saint John’s Cathedral, officiating, assisted by the Reverend Gerrit S. Barnes, Deacon.

 Construction on site at 2460 East Bates Avenue began July, 1953.
-First service in the new building was on January 17, 1954.
+Our first service in the new building was on January 17, 1954.
 Dedication of the structure was on February 7, 1954, by the Right Reverend Harold L. Bowen, D.D., Bishop of Colorado.